Ultimate Walt Disney World Planning Guide (2024 & 2025)

 The bad news: Competition to grab a spot in the virtual queue can be fierce.
 Spaces open up daily at 7AM and again at 1PM.
 On dates when Extended Evening Theme Park Hours are offered for select Resort Guests, another round of queuing begins at 6PM.
 On the busiest days, all available slots can be claimed within seconds of being released.
 To give yourself the best possible chance of snagging a spot, read Disney’s extensive instructions ahead of time so you know exactly what to do at 7AM on the day you wish to visit.

-Priority Attraction Entrance (Disney Genie+ and Lightning Lane)
+Priority Attraction Entrance (Disney Lightning Lane)

-Individual Lightning Lane entry
+Lightning Lane Single Pass

 Disability Access Service

-A special service is provided to assist Guests who have a condition that interferes with their ability to wait in line.
+A special service is provided to assist Guests who have a cognitive condition that interferes with their ability to wait in line.
 This offering, called the Disability Access Service (DAS), assigns return times so Guests don’t need to be physically present in the attraction line (but still experience a similar length of wait as those who are waiting in line).

 There’s an important distinction when understanding DAS: qualifying is based on a guest’s ability to wait in line, not their ability to stand in line.
 Most attraction lines are wheelchair accessible, so a wheelchair alone is unlikely to qualify someone to use DAS.
 There’s no official list of disabilities which automatically qualify, but some which may qualify include ADHD, autism, or anxiety.
 Each decision is made on an individual basis, and Disney alone has sole authority to grant or deny DAS to a Guest.